 6 – Go Cable Skiing

-Get to Ski360 in Singapore for some cable-skiing.
+Get to Singapore wake park for some cable-skiing.
 In this sport, the skier’s rope and handle are pulled by a cable, whereas the traditional water skier is pulled by a motorboat.
 Two parallel cables with carriers interspersed every 80 meters offers support to multiple cable skiers.
 It’s a fabulous sport, that offers top adrenaline rush, and you can go on forever in relatively safe surroundings.
 You’ll need guided lessons if you’re a beginner, but once you get used to it, you’ll get hooked to the sport very soon.

 5 – Surf Man-Made Waves At Wave House